KDWN: End of transmission

 On February 13, 2023, Audacy announced that KDWN would be signing off on March 1, while the translator would remain on air with the same programming.
 In November 2022, Audacy sold the land that the AM transmitter sat on for $40 million.
 KDWN was diplexed with KXST near the Las Vegas Motor Speedway; on the same day, Audacy also announced that KXST would also go dark.

 With the station signing off, KXNT replaced KDWN as the primary entry point in Southern Nevada for the Emergency Alert System.
 KDWN's programming remains available on K268CS (101.5 FM), which is fed via KMXB-HD3.

-On March 1, 2023, at midnight, following the station's broadcast of Audacy-based podcast Perilous World Radio, the station gave a final message redirecting listeners to the FM signal or Audacy app, then played the state anthem, "Home Means Nevada", as sung by The Killers (a live recording from October 19, 2010), then a station ID before concluding with the Star-Spangled Banner as performed by Alabama, a picture of the transmitter sites transmitted using slow-scan television, and a series of Q code messages ending with "KDWN QRT", the latter portion the Q code signal to end transmission.
+On March 1, 2023, at midnight, following the station's broadcast of Audacy-based podcast Perilous World Radio, the station gave a final message redirecting listeners to the FM signal or Audacy app, as well as the station's brief retrospective, then played the state anthem, "Home Means Nevada", as sung by The Killers (a live recording from October 19, 2010), then a station ID before concluding with the Star-Spangled Banner as performed by Alabama, a picture of the transmitter sites transmitted using slow-scan television, and a series of Q code messages ending with "KDWN QRT", the latter portion the Q code signal to end transmission.
 KDWN remained on the air with a dead air transmission in anticipation of a final additional DX test scheduled for March 2, prior to the station's final sign off at midnight on March 2, 2023.

 On September 21, 2023, KDWN and sister station KXST filed applications with the FCC to relocate the two stations' towers and return to the air.
-No exact timeline was given.
-The stations did not return to the air within a year of shutting down; on March 11, 2024, Audacy submitted an application to cancel the license.
+The planned move–to the towers already used by KXNT–did not take place, and the stations would not return to the air within a year of shutting down; (Note: KXNT would itself lose its tower site and close down in 2026.) on March 11, 2024, Audacy submitted an application to cancel the license.
+The FCC cancelled it on March 22, 2024.

-The Federal Communications Commission cancelled the station’s license on March 22, 2024 because it had been silent for more than twelve consecutive months.